thomasdefise/OSCP_Resources/Enumeration/Linux101.md

-rpm -q kernel # Print the kernel version using the RPM Package Manager dmesg | grep Linux # Print or control the kernel ring buffer ls /boot | grep vmlinuz- # Grep the name the Linux kernel executable within the boot partition
+rpm -q kernel # Print the kernel version using the RPM Package Manager dmesg | grep Linux # Print or control the kernel ring buffer ls /boot | grep vmlinuz- # Grep the name the Linux kernel executable within the boot partition lsmod # Display which loadable kernel modules are currently loaded.
+You can then use modinfo on those module modinfo -d MODULE # Display information about a Linux Kernel module
 ```

+:white_check_mark: How to protect against or detect that technique:

+- *Architecture*: Ensure that unused kernel modules are removed from the system.
+- *Architecture*: Ensure that unused old kernel versions are removed from the system.
+- *Architecture*: Configure kernel security using tools like [sysctl]()
+- *Architecture*: Configure boot parameters that disables potential attack vector
+- *Architecture*: Understand the difference between a "Stable" and a "Long Term Support" kernel version and choose the options that fits the best your needs.

 ##### Know exploits